scholtzm/node-steam-groups/README.md

 var SteamGroups = require('steam-groups');
 ```

-After that, instantiate SteamGroups by providing the Steam client instance as a constructor parameter ...
+After that, instantiate SteamGroups by providing the Steam client instance as a constructor parameter...

 ```js
 var client = new Steam.SteamClient();